 SRV record at

-_x-puppet._tcp.example.com when they need to talk to a Puppet master.
+_x-puppet._tcp.example.com when they need to talk to a Puppet primary server.

 You can also implement more complex configurations.
 For instance, if all devices in site A are configured with a

 site-a.example.com, and all nodes in site B are configured to

 site-b.example.com, you can configure them to prefer a server in the local site but fail over to the remote site:

 # Site A has two servers - server-1 is beefier, give it 75% of the load: _x-puppet._tcp.site-a.example.com.
 IN SRV 0 75 8140 server-1.site-a.example.com. _x-puppet._tcp.site-a.example.com.
 IN SRV 0 25 8140 server-2.site-a.example.com. _x-puppet._tcp.site-a.example.com.
 IN SRV 1 5 8140 server.site-b.example.com. # For site B, prefer the local server unless it's down, then fail back to site A _x-puppet._tcp.site-b.example.com.
 IN SRV 0 5 8140 server.site-b.example.com. _x-puppet._tcp.site-b.example.com.
 IN SRV 1 75 8140 server-1.site-a.example.com. _x-puppet._tcp.site-b.example.com.
 IN SRV 1 25 8140 server-2.site-a.example.com.